oexza/Orisun/README.md

 - Event-backed boundary creation and import at runtime, without a startup boundary list.
 - gRPC APIs, generated clients, server binaries, Docker images, and embedded runtimes.

-## Boundary management

-Boundaries are durable definitions in the admin event log.
-Define and idempotently provision them with `Admin/CreateBoundary`; set `existed_before_catalog: true` when adopting existing physical storage, and wait for `Admin/GetBoundary` to report `ACTIVE` before sending event operations.
-The same lifecycle methods are available from the Go embedding packages.

-Legacy PostgreSQL schema mappings and SQLite boundary files are recorded in the catalog during the first upgraded startup.
-FoundationDB is beta and has no legacy catalog-migration path. `ORISUN_BOUNDARIES` is no longer used.
-PostgreSQL retains
-`ORISUN_PG_SCHEMAS` for the required admin mapping and as the one-time source of legacy `boundary:schema` mappings.

 ## Documentation

 See the [Orisun documentation](https://orisunlabs.github.io/Orisun/) for concepts, setup, the